 Strengthening Exercises

 1 Straight leg raise.
-This exercise strengthens the quadriceps muscles and can help to take pressure off of the knee joint.
+This exercise strengthens the quadriceps muscles and can help take pressure off the knee joint.
 Laying face up on the floor.
 Bend your right knee up with your foot on the floor while keeping your left leg straight.
 Raise your left leg about 45 degrees.
 Slowly lower your leg to the floor.
 Repeat on the right leg.
 Perform 3 sets of 10-15 on each leg.

 2 Leg curls.
 This exercise targets the hamstring muscles and can help to reduce pain and improve mobility.
-Laying on your stomach bend one knee to bring your heel to your glute.
+Laying on your stomach, bend one knee to bring your heel to your glute.
 Repeat on the other leg.
 Perform 3 sets of 10-15 on each leg

-We can help at Body Ache Escape Massage Center with the soreness by loosening the tight and restricted muscles around the knee!
+We can help at Body Ache Escape Massage Center with soreness by loosening the tight and restricted muscles around the knee!
 Call us to schedule a massage today or you can schedule online!